 The facts behind SMS

 Let’s talk about engagement.
 The main issue faced by those using email is that millions of them are sent every day, but the average open rate across all industries is less than 23%.
 That’s more than three-quarters of all business emails going to waste.
 On the other hand, SMS enjoys a 98% open rate and nine in ten are read within three minutes of being received.
-A well executed SMS campaign can also expect an average 32% response rate.
+A well-executed SMS campaign can also expect an average 32% response rate.
+That being said, sending a consistent message across both channels provides a better customer experience.
+We offer email platform integrations which you can integrate SMS with.

 Where do the phone numbers come from?